claireskim/web-crawl/Desktop/ChanR/PICDS_Sudharsan/README.md

 Student will be independently navigating the following core topics of study:

 1. Social media data mining to learn more about people’s perception about GMO.
 2. Curating the data: applying NLP to process and analyze the unstructured data.
 3. Visualization of language (word cloud, clustering, embeddings (word2vec models), tf-idf) https://projector.tensorflow.org/
-4. Time-series analysis
+4. Time-series analysis.
 5. Offer a potential solution to change consumer’s perception about GMO-derived products depending on the research findings and analysis.

 1 to 2 projects will be completed involving data analysis and presentation of the finding.